alberttjc/hiROS/README.md

 $ cd ~/build_ws
 $ catkin build cv_bridge

-# Once you build it, you will need to extend it into your working environment
+# Once you build it, you will need to extend it into your main working environment
 $ source install/setup.bash --extend
 ```